 Aoyama Hachi ★ 4.4

 Aoyama Hachi in Tokyo sits on a four-storey building between Shibuya and Aoyama, each floor a different colour and genre.
-Underground, intimate, marked its 30th year in 2025.
+Underground, intimate.

 Tip: One of the smallest underground clubs in Tokyo, three floors plus a rooftop.
 Smart casual, photo ID required, cover varies.